 Polar Code

-As shipping in the polar regions increases, a robust Polar Code is essential to prevent accidents, incidents and irreversible damage to fragile polar ecosystems.
+As shipping in the polar regions increases, a robust Polar Code is essential to protect human lives and prevent irreversible damage to polar ecosystems.

-Join ASOC as we push for the strongest possible protections for the Southern Ocean, its ecosystems, and the people who work there.
+Join ASOC as we push for the strongest possible protections for the Southern Ocean, its ecosystems, and the people who live and work there.

 What is the Polar Code?